San Thaw Thaw

-San Thaw Thaw (born 9 January 2001) is a Burmese footballer who plays as a forward for the Myanmar women's national team.
+San Thaw Thaw (born 9 January 2001) is a Burmese footballer who plays as a forward for Burmese club Ayeyawady United and the Myanmar national team.

+Internationals goals and apps

 International career

 San Thaw Thaw represented Myanmar at the 2015 AFC U-14 Girls' Regional Championship, the 2017 AFC U-16 Women's Championship and the 2019 AFC U-19 Women's Championship.
 She made her senior debut on 20 November 2019 in a 1–0 friendly win against Chinese Taipei.
 She played the 2019 Southeast Asian Games.